Fairmont St Andrews: Facilities

 The Torrance Course is a par 72, 7,230 yard long championship course, originally designed by golfer Gene Sarazen and former European Ryder Cup Captain Sam Torrance.
 In 2009 the course was redesigned to include eight new holes, in preparation for the 2009 Scottish Seniors Open and was also the Final Qualifying Venue for the 2010 Open Golf Championship.
 In August 2010, the World Deaf Golf Championships and the Scottish Seniors Open 2010 were held on the Torrance.
 The course features classic Scottish riveted bunkering throughout and is of a Scottish style Links design.
 In 2021 and 2022, the course hosted the Hero Open tournament.

 The Kittocks Course is 7,192 yard long and is a par 72.
 Its original architects were Gene Sarazen and Bruce Devlin which is why it was formerly known as the Devlin Course 2012.

 The name Kittocks is taken from the SSSI (Site of Special Scientific Interest) area of land on the course which is inhabited by a family of deer.

 A 9,000 sqft health spa is situated on the ground floor of the hotel.
 The spa includes a 16-metre indoor pool, sauna, steam room, Jacuzzi, and ten treatment rooms offering ESPA and Ishga therapies using Hebridean seaweed skincare.
 The health club features Life Fitness equipment and personal training services.

 The hotel is located on the Fife Coastal Path, a 116-mile (187 km) long-distance walking route, and provides guests with access to bicycles for exploring local trails, including routes to Rock and Spindle and Lade Braes Walk.

+Controversy

+In 2024, articles were published in the student-run Saint newspaper and subsequently the Sunday Times, chronicling many allegations of sexual and racial harassment by upper management at the hotel.